mftechnology/NEPHI_HUNTER/README.md

 # THE NEPHI HUNTER GAME
-This's a game where the players (Nephi) try to hunt a wild animal using your bow and arrow
+This is a game where players (Nephi) try to hunt a wild animal using their bow and arrow but pay attention to the poison some animals can throw at you

 ## Getting started
 ---